OS-Project/OnlyOs-v2/README.md

 # Compilation
 Each part of the os is a directory.
 The root Makefile call each subdir's Makefile, and then link everything together.
+See the Makefile at the root of this directory for compilation flags.
 - [ ] Compilation: use arm instruction (-marm option in gcc)

 # Linker script